MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-copilot-best-practices.md

 ### Impact of oversharing

-Have your ever decided to just share a link with everyone instead of identifying specific users?
-It's not uncommon.
-However, it's important to understand that what could seem like harmless oversharing, becomes an issue when using a powerful feature like Copilot.
+Often users take shortcut and create ashared link with everyone instead of identifying specific users. t's important to understand that what could seem like harmless oversharing, becomes an issue when using a powerful feature like Copilot.

 >[!Important]
 > Copilot utilizes all data that a user has access to, which can include broadly shared files that the user may be unaware of.